anthonyzee/qstorejs/README.md

 What is Qstore.JS?
 ------------------
-Qstore.JS is a small asynchronous javascript object mapper library that uses IndexedDB for storing data queue that can be synchronized to server side database such as MySQL or PostgresDB.
+Qstore.JS is a very lightweight asynchronous javascript object mapper library that uses IndexedDB for storing data which can be synchronized to server side database such as MySQL or PostgresDB.

 Installation
 ------------